karim-fadi/car-rental-system/README.md

 # Car Rental System

-This project is a complete car rental system for managing car rental, allowing users to rent a car,
+This project is a complete car rental system written in C++, created for a group project in university.

-add or remove car, update car details, etc...